Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 What is a high deductible health plan?

-In 2022, out-of-pocket expenses are limited to a maximum of $7,050 for an individual and $14,100 for a family with an HDHP.
+The IRS defines a high deductible health plan as any plan with a deductible of at least $1,350 for an individual or $2,700 for a family.
+High deductible health plans (HDHPs) typically have lower premiums, and thus can be the most affordable for people looking for a cheaper option for health insurance.
+Out-of-pocket expenses are limited to a maximum of $6,650 for an individual and $13,300 for a family with an HDHP.
 High deductible plans are a form of catastrophic coverage, intended to cover only catastrophic illnesses, rather than constant visits to the doctor or prescription refills.
 As a way to offset the cost of an HDHP, a consumer may contribute to a Health Savings Account (HSA) which allows them to set aside pre-tax income that can be spent on health care.

 Worth the risk?